opensearch-project/documentation-website/_opensearch/query-dsl/term.md

 `prefix` | Specifies a search for terms that begin with a prefix.
 `exists` | Specifies a search for documents that contain a specific field.
 `wildcard` | Specifies a search for terms that match a wildcard pattern.
 Indicate matching zero or more characters with an asterisk (*) or a single character by a question mark (?).
-`regex` | Specifies a search for terms that match a regular expression.
+`regexp` | Specifies a search for terms that match a regular expression.
+`terms_set` | Similar to a `terms` query, but you specify the number of matching terms that are required to return a document.

 ## Should I use a full-text or a term-level query?